35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 There will also be either one or two additional floors on six of the eleven buildings.
 All the blocks are between five and ten storeys, with one tower of 26 storeys, which remains the same height [^1].

-The updated application retains the same reference number, 22/AP/2226, as the original application, made in June 2022 and approved by Southwark's planning committee in January 2023, but not concluded by a legal agreement.
+The updated application retains the same reference number, 22/AP/2226, as the original application, made in June 2022.
+This was approved by Southwark's planning committee in January 2023, but not concluded by a legal agreement.
 NHG say that the updated application was necessary because of new fire safety requirements, including the need to add second staircases to four of the blocks.

 ![](img/22_ap_2226-design_and_access_statement__part_15_.-3521594.pdf-adobe-acrobat-reader-64-bit-09_11_2024-16_32_16.png)